alejandrolr/sawtooth-react-app-cryptomoji/processor/README.md

 _behavior_.
 You can build out your MojiHandler however you like, but it must be able to properly handle the various payloads outlined in the specifications.
 It must correctly reject invalid payloads, and write good encoded entities to state with valid payloads.
-Use the design specs and the failing tests as your guide, and build _your_ transaction processor.

-This particular test will expect your handler to be able to create new collection appropriately.
 It should throw an `InvalidTransaction` error if the signer already has a collection, and populate a new collection with three pseudo-random cryptomoji.
 Both the collection and the cryptomoji must be properly constructed objects, with the properties and values outlined in the design.

 ### 04 Select Sire

 **Spec:** [Select Sire](../README.md#select-sire)

-You must be able to handle `SELECT_SIRE` actions appropriately.
+It handles `SELECT_SIRE` actions appropriately.
 Validate that the signer has a collection, and that the selected sire is a part of that collection.
 After validation, create a new sire listing for the signer, replacing any existing listings.